Welcome to today's edition of the Rush 24-7 podcast.

 You do.

-When we read in the past and sometimes in the present about enormous executive bonuses at firms, even as they're relying on assistance from taxpayers, or they're taking huge risks that threaten the system as all.
+We read in the past and sometimes in the present about enormous executive bonuses at firms, even as they're relying on assistance from taxpayers, or they're taking huge risks that threaten the system as a whole.

 Or their company is doing badly.